vitaliy-guliy/vsx-downloader/README.md

 # vsx-downloader
-Helps to download a compatible extension binary from VSX registry
+A tool to download compatible extension version from the registry